Mengguan

-Mengguan (猛瓘; 21 December 1643 – 12 August 1674) was Qing dynasty imperial prince as the fifth son of Hooge, Prince Su, Hong Taiji's grandson and a cousin of Kangxi Emperor.
+Mengguan (猛瓘; 21 December 1643 – 12 August 1674) was a Qing dynasty imperial prince as the fifth son of Hooge, Prince Su, Hong Taiji's grandson and a cousin of Kangxi Emperor.
 Mengguan was the first Prince Wen of the Second Rank since 1657.
 The peerage was not granted perpetual inheritability which meant that his successors would hold diminished ranks.
 However, the peerage was abolished because Mengguan's son Yanxin was convicted of collaboration with Yunsi.

 Life

 Mengguan was born to Hooge's secondary princess consort, lady Shuolongwu.
 Mengguan was raised in the imperial palace since young after he had been noticed by the Empress Xiaoduanwen.
 The empress had held Mengguan on her arms, sat with him on the chair and ordered Fushou to help her keep watch on Mengguan.
 When other princes came to attend court session, Prince Li Daišan was startled seeing the empress carefully holding the newborn.
 Also Dorgon and Jirgalang expressed their puzzlement to Sumalagu entering the Chongzheng hall of the Mukden palace.
 After that, Mengguan was being taken on various occasions by the empress, including the imperial archery.
 Nevertheless, Hooge affirmed this kind of upbringing.

 It was said that Mengguan shared a close relationship with his half-brother Fushou and paternal uncle Changgadai.
 Mengguan gained knowledge of the history via relations of Changgadai.
 Once Changgadai described the death of the Prince Shuncheng of the Second Rank Lekdehun in details referring to the common belief that Lekdehun could raise the stone-carved lion weighing 1000 jin.
 Like Fushou, Mengguan found the late prince Shuncheng as a man of unusual strength.